mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 );
 ```

-The first line, `DROP TABLE IF EXISTS classrooms`, deletes the `classrooms` table if it already exists, with `CASCADE` removing tables that depend on `classrooms`.
-We'll be changing all tables at once if we ever need to drop `classrooms`, so this is ok!
-(Though in general you should really know what you're doing if you're deleting tables!)
+In the first line, `DROP TABLE IF EXISTS classrooms`, deletes the `classrooms` table if it already exists.
+(Makes sense!)
+Postgres will stop us from deleting `classrooms` if other tables point to it, so we specify `CASCADE` to override this constraint.<sup>[[1]](#1-setting-up)</sup> This is ok $-$ if we're deleting `classrooms`, we're probably regenerating everything from scratch, so all the other tables are getting deleted too!

-Adding `DROP TABLE IF EXISTS` before `CREATE TABLE` lets us **codify our database schema in a script**, which is handy if we decide to change our database in some way down the road $-$ add a table, change the datatype of a column, etc. We can simply store the instructions for generating our database in a script, update that script when we want to make a change, and then rerun it.<sup>[[1]](#1-setting-up)</sup>
+Adding `DROP TABLE IF EXISTS` before `CREATE TABLE` lets us **codify our database schema in a script**, which is handy if we decide to change our database in some way down the road $-$ add a table, change the datatype of a column, etc. We can simply store the instructions for generating our database in a script, update that script when we want to make a change, and then rerun it.<sup>[[2]](#2-setting-up)</sup>

 We're also now able to [version control](https://www.atlassian.com/git/tutorials/what-is-version-control) our schema and share it.
 In fact, the entire database in this post can be recreated from [this script](https://github.com/mgsosna/sql_fun/blob/main/school/create_db.sql), so feel free to experiment!